Materials & Supplies

 “As planned, we started to contact selected interested parties,” a BASF official said on Tuesday.

-Commercial banks are expected to finance a buyout with leveraged loans.
-They are hoping that the business will be sold to private equity following a lack of event-driven financing so far this year.
+Banks are expected to finance a buyout with leveraged loans.
+They are hoping that the business will be sold to private equity following a lack of event-driven financing so far.

-Banks and cash-rich leveraged loans providers have huge financial muscle which can make a buyout quite attractive as lenders compete to offer the most attractive terms.
+Banks and cash-rich leveraged loan providers have huge financial muscle which can make a buyout quite attractive as lenders compete to offer the most attractive terms.

 However, the unit is drawing comparisons to a Sh205 billion leveraged loan backing private equity firm Advent’s acquisition of German chemicals group Evonik’s methacrylates plastics unit, Madrid, which has struggled in syndication having met strong resistance from investors wary about investing in a cyclical business.